Summary

 Extend

-Students send higher-resolution images using their snaky spring models and discuss the practical difficulties of sending complex information via waves.
+Students attempt to send higher-resolution images using their models and discuss the difficulties in transmitting complex information.

 Evaluate

-Using the Claim, Evidence, Reasoning (CER) strategy, students explain why the video games from the Engage portion looked better over time.
-They compare their explanations with their understanding from the beginning of the lesson.
+Using the Claim, Evidence, Reasoning (CER) strategy, students explain the improvement in video game graphics over time, comparing their explanations with their initial understanding from the lesson.

 Materials